beginning of content

 Oesophageal stricture

 If the lining of your food pipe is continuously damaged, scar tissue can form.
 If the scar tissue builds up, it can cause your throat to become narrow and can make swallowing difficult.
-This is an oesophageal stricture.
+This is called an oesophageal stricture.

 It's possible to have a surgical procedure to widen your food pipe.